guyleonard/taxdump_edit/README.md

 Many researchers in this situation will have custom databases of genomic/transcriptomic data and want to use it, but may still find their organism(s) unavailable within the NCBI taxonomy DB.
 If your organism does not have a valid TaxID in NCBI then you are unable to use many of the software packages that rely on 'taxdump' to extract taxonomic lineage and naming information with your custom DBs.

 ## What?
-This tool will allow you to modify the 'taxdump' (names.dmp and nodes.dmp) files from NCBI, to temporarily include your organisms - until they find represenration of their own in the NCBI taxonomy lineage.
+This tool will allow you to modify the 'taxdump' (appending new data to names.dmp and nodes.dmp) files from NCBI, to temporarily include your organisms - until they find represenration of their own in the NCBI taxonomy lineage.

 ## How?
 The script will automatically find the largest taxonomic ID in nodes.dmp and increment from that point (with a 10^length-1 addition) and assign it to your new taxa.
 This large addition is to avoid future conflicts with taxdump updates.
-If you are adding a group....
+Once added, you can then run *makeblastdb* with the '-taxid' option and your newly assigned TaxID.

 ## Usage
 ```